Woutah/configurun/README.md

 The Configurun-app is especially useful for scripts/experiments that require a lot of arguments to be tweaked across many experiment-runs.
 It also makes the process of running experiments remotely much easier by enabling the user to edit, add and schedule tasks on any running Configurun server-instance reachable via a network connection, or locally.

-The following .gif, shows Configurun being used to generate a GUI for our multivariate time-series machine learning frameworks (MVTS-Learner)[https://github.com/Woutah/MVTS-Learner]:
+The following .gif, shows Configurun being used to generate a GUI for our implementation of a multivariate time-series machine learning framework ([MVTS-Learner](https://github.com/Woutah/MVTS-Learner)):
 <p align="center">
 	<img src="https://raw.githubusercontent.com/Woutah/MVTS-Learner/main/mvts_learner/examples/images/example_app_video_lowerquality_halfframerate.gif" />
 </p>